Jump to navigation

 The goal of the Permanency Roundtable is to expedite legal permanency for the child, stimulate thinking and learning about new ways to accelerate permanency and identify and address systemic barriers to timely permanency.

 A Permanency Roundtable is a professional consultation on a youth's case who has been in out of home placement for over a year or who has been assigned a permanency goal of Other Planned Permanency Living Arrangement.

 Permanency Roundtables are a structured, in-depth meeting process developed to meet the goals of:

-Permanency Roundtables are defined by their relentless pursuit of permanency and are held every 90 days on a case until permanency is achieved.
-Each meeting follows an agenda that promote forward thinking and creativity.
+Permanency Roundtables are defined by their relentless pursuit of permanency and are held every 90 days until permanency is achieved.
+Each meeting follows an agenda that promote forward-thinking and creativity.
 Meetings focus on creating action plans designed to bust down barriers to permanency and develop permanent connections.
 This includes working to improve a youth's permanency outlook and to reduce the level of restrictiveness in their living situation.

 Download "Things No One Told Me"